 A typical example for the use of an ACT is as a watchdog timer that will cause a platform reset when the timer reaches zero (expires).
 In a system using an ACT, a periodic platform action outside the TPM indicates that the timeout should be set anew using TPM2\ACT\SetTimeout().
 The most common reason why timeout is not set anew is that the local system is not behaving properly because of some type of corruption (either inadvertent or malicious).
-The intent of the timer is that, in the absence of a properly
+The intent of the timer is that, in the absence of a properly authorized timeout extension, the platform would be reset, putting it back into a known state with the expectation that the corruption can be removed.
+The reason for having an authenticated timeout is to allow an external entity to make a decision about the health of the system.

-Family "2.0" TCG Public Review Level 00 Revision 01.81 Copyright © TCG 2006-2023
+Family "2.0" TCG Published Level 00 Revision 01.83 Copyright © TCG 2006-2024